 The centerpiece of Perry’s is the limestone cave.
-52 foot under the surfaces lies a a cave full of interesting rock formations.
+52 feet under the surfaces lies a cave full of interesting rock formations.
 There is a rare underground lake.
 The pure water from the lake was used by Commodore Perry and his troops during the Battle of Lake Erie.

 War of 18 Holes Miniature Golf Course

 The course itself is well-maintained, full of blooming flowers in the summer.
 Beautiful hostas, rhododendrons, and azalea line the manicured walkway.
 Trees canopy each hole to shade golfers from the hot sun.
 As visitors chart their course through each hole, they encounter facts about the War of 1812 along the way.